Maybe you bought a whole bunch of feta cheese on offer, or you’ve got a half-open pack you know you’re not going to use up in time.

-- Feta cheese will last up to 9 months in the freezer if you follow our step-by-step instructions, but it’s best to consume it within 3 months.
+- Feta cheese will last up to nine months in the freezer if you follow our step-by-step instructions, but it’s best to consume it within three months.

 - You can store opened feta in brine.
-As long as it’s fully submerged and stored in the refrigerator, it should last up to 1 month.
+As long as it’s fully submerged and stored in the refrigerator, it should last up to a month.

-- Flash freeze crumbled or portion-sized blocks of feta, before transferring them into one big airtight container.
+- Flash freeze crumbled or portion-sized feta blocks before transferring them into one big airtight container.
 Portioning will be a lot easier that way!